Block Island

 Regarding the earth, our farm is queer because we reconsider, challenge, and in many aspects eschew current conventional agricultural practices involving chemicals and pesticides that ultimately harm our soil.

-Regarding the living entities that depend on the earth, our farm is queer because we regard every life as precious and work hard to curate an environment that is life-sustaining and affirming, from the smallest microbe to the tallest tree.
+Regarding the living entities that depend on the earth, our farm is queer because we regard every life as meaningful, transient and precious and we work hard to curate an environment that is respectful, humble, life-sustaining and affirming, from the smallest microbe to the tallest tree.

-We all come here because the earth has healed and continues to heal us.
-We work in conversation with the bees, the land, the trees, the vines, the water… and we listen with our hearts and minds open so that we can live healthier, fuller lives, and bring that to others.
-Humans need to experience nature, and nature needs us.
+We all come here because the earth continues to heal us; we humans need to experience nature for all that it brings to us.
+We work in conversation with the bees, the trees, the vines, the land, the water… and we listen with our hearts and minds open so that we can live healthier, fuller lives, and bring to others what nature gives to us.

 The farm is flanked by 230 acres of conservation land to the west and enjoys sweeping views of the Atlantic Ocean, striking sunsets, and wondrous stargazing.